 Take advantage of the comprehensive FREE Education Program held inside the Show.
-Presented by educational experts, 2018 sessions are offered within four main themes; Professional Teaching Strategies, Technology, Techniques for Learning and Wellbeing.
-All sessions are eligible for PD hours.
+Presented by educational experts, 2018 sessions were offered within four main themes; Professional Teaching Strategies, Technology, Techniques for Learning and Wellbeing.
+The 2019 Free Education Program will be announced closer to the event.
+All sessions in 2019 will be eligible for PD hours.

 Friday 31 August9:15am - 10:15am